Road Trip Pack-List Essentials

 #((6)) Coffee Bags/Aeropress

 You are in regional Australia.
-You need insurance against poor coffee making.
+You need insurance at it may be a while between baristas.
 No offence regional Australia.

 Coffee bags are compact and easy, and will get you a decent brew anywhere you can heat water.
 The Aeropress is a level up again, but you have to travel with your own coffee.
 Make sure you gaffer tape the container, or you’ll end up with coffee in your underpants.
 Which maybe you don’t mind, I’m not here to judge.